 Professor Jonathan Clayden, (Professor), New molecular reactivity; Rational conformational control; Synthesis of bioactive compounds

 Dr John Crosby, (Senior Lecturer), Electrospray mass spectrometric studies of proteins; Enzymology of polyketide biosynthesis; Role of urocanic acid in uv-induced immunosuppression

 Professor Matt Crump, (Professor), Biological NMR; Elucidation of the structure and function of proteins; Protein crystallography

 Dr Sean Davis, (Senior Lecturer), Study of inorganic materials using electron microscopy and related techniques.

-Professor Charl Faul, (Professor), Electroactive and conductive organic materials; functional self-organising nanostructures; ionic self-assembly (ISA); novel liquid-crystalline and functional materials; supramolecular chemistry.
+Professor Charl Faul, (Professor), Conjugated porous materials for gas capture; Electroactive and conductive organic materials; Functional nanostructures; Ionic self-assembly (ISA); Materials for energy

 Dr Paul Gates, (Research Fellow), Mass spectrometry structural elucidation studies of organic and natural products and mass spectrometry methodology development.